Yard Work Got You Down? Just Can It!

 NOTE: Contractor-generated yard debris will not be collected.

 A cubic yard is the volume of a box that is one yard long, one yard wide and one yard high.
-The revised ordinance allows the Environmental Services Department to charge a fee of $357 for each full load of limb debris (20 cubic yards or more).
+The revised ordinance allows the Solid Waste Division to charge a fee of $357 for each full load of limb debris (20 cubic yards or more).
 There is no fee for loads less than 20 cubic yards or 540 cubic feet respectively.

 This is a pre-paid service.
-Residents should schedule a pickup through the Call Center at 433-1FAY (1329) or by visiting the Environmental Services Department at 455 Grove Street.
+Residents should schedule a pickup through the Call Center at 433-1FAY (1329) or by visiting the Solid Waste Division at 455 Grove Street.
 We accept cash, checks and most major cards.